osome-iu/SimSoM/README.md

-# Vulnerabilities of the Online Public Square to Manipulation
+# SimSoM: A Simulator of Social Media

-This repository contains code to reproduce the results in the paper [*Vulnerabilities of the Online Public Square to Manipulation*](https://arxiv.org/abs/1907.06130) by Bao Tran Truong, Xiaodan Lou, Alessandro Flammini, and [Filippo Menczer](https://cnets.indiana.edu/fil/).
+This repository contains code to reproduce the results in the paper [*Vulnerabilities of the Online Public Square to Manipulation*](https://arxiv.org/abs/1907.06130) by [Bao Tran Truong](https://btrantruong.github.io/), Xiaodan Lou, [Alessandro Flammini](https://cnets.indiana.edu/aflammin/), and [Filippo Menczer](https://cnets.indiana.edu/fil/).

 ## Overview of the repo
 1. `data`: contains raw & derived datasets